Birkbeck2/web-development/behind-the-scenes-html.md

 ```

 ### Check your understanding
-1. Where does content in your `meta` elements show up?
-2. Would this work?
+Would this work?
 ```html
 <link src="stylesheet" content="styles/main.css">
 ```

 <!--
-1. Social media and search engine results
-2. No. Link needs rel not src, and href not content
+No. Link needs rel not src, and href not content
 -->

 ## Hiding in the `body`